 Nissen says every trip is customized for the group so everyone has a good time.
 That might mean, for example, that the guide will run the high-energy teenagers up a 30-foot hill and off a jump while the parents and grandparents stay the course on the trail below.

 The company clearly knows how to show people a good time.
-In addition to its outdoor offerings, Wanderlust has urban tours focused on Central Oregon’s liquid culture — beer, coffee, spirits, cider and wine.
+In addition to its outdoor offerings, Wanderlust has urban tours focused on Central Oregon’s liquid culture — beer, spirits, cider and wine.
+“Crafted experiences” include Bend Brew Bus tour of four breweries; Local Pour tour of local breweries, wineries and distilleries; and a Shoes, Brews, Views trip featuring snowshoeing and beer tasting.

 Nissen and his guides feel passionate about getting people out of the car and into the physical environment of Oregon.
 They want visitors to smell fir trees in the cold air, stick their hands in a pool of melted snow melt and crawl on their bellies in a cave.